MadBomber/experiments/crystal/cr_ffi_rb/README.txt

 It really kinda sucks after you spend some time with it.

-The Go language on the other does support dynamic shared libraries.
+The Go language on the other hand does support dynamic shared libraries.
 But this inline concept still sucks.